We think this TV show stands out for:

 What's the story?

-GILMORE GIRLS follows the relationship between single mom Lorelai (Lauren Graham) and her daughter Rory (Alexis Bledel), who act more like best friends than mother and daughter.
+Set in the fictional New England town of Stars Hollow, Connecticut, GILMORE GIRLS (2000-2007) follows the relationship between a 32-year old single mom Lorelai (Lauren Graham) and her teen daughter Rory (Alexis Bledel), who act more like best friends than mother and daughter.
 They live in the fictional town of Stars Hollow, Connecticut, where Lorelai runs an inn.
-Lorelai's parents, Emily and Richard Gilmore (Kelly Bishop and Edward Herrmann), have a central role in their granddaughter Rory's life -- often to Lorelai's annoyance.
+When Rory is accepted to a prestigious private high school, Lorelai turns to her wealthy parents, Emily and Richard Gilmore (Kelly Bishop and Edward Herrmann) for financial help despite years of estrangement.
+The loan marks the beginning of a new family dynamic, and the start of Rory's high school adventures.
+As she studies, hangs out with friends like Lane Kim (Keiko Agena), Lorelai's life revolves around her daughter, her job, and friends like Sookie St. James (Melissa McCarthy) and coffee shop owner, Luke Danes (Scott Patterson).

 Is it any good?

-Families can talk about Rory's decisions.
+Families can talk about Rory's decisions in Gilmore Girls.
 Is she self-aware, or does she make choices based on the influence of others?
+Does Lorelai's relationship with her own parents impact Rory's relationship with her grandparents?
+Does this change over the years?

 What positive aspects are there to the show's central mother-daughter relationship?
 Are there any negative aspects?